PARVATI-UNITN/PYTHON-10dni/README.md

 elements are sorted.
 The inner loop runs from the start of the list to the second-last element (num - 1), comparing each element with the next one.
 If an element is greater than the next one, they are swapped and finally, the sorted list is printed.

+Check given number is multiple is of a given number(multiplier) and find multiplicand: The code is to check whether a given number is a multiple of another specified number, referred to as the multiplier, and, if so, determine the multiplicand.
+The user first inputs the multiplier, `n`, and then the number to be checked, `multiple_of_n`.
+The program then evaluates whether `multiple_of_n` is divisible by `n` without a remainder using the modulus operator (`%`).
+If the result is zero, it confirms that `multiple_of_n` is indeed a multiple of `n` and calculates the multiplicand by dividing `multiple_of_n` by `n`.
+It then prints a message stating that
+`multiple_of_n` is a multiple of `n` and displays the multiplicand.
+If the number is not a multiple, the program outputs a message stating that `multiple_of_n` is not a multiple of `n`.
+This code effectively checks for divisibility and provides the factor relationship between the two numbers.

 8- 08dni:

 This code calculates the volume of a cube based on user input.
 It first prompts the user to enter the length of a side of the cube using the `input()` function, which captures the value as a string.
 The `float()` function